 - Quality Improvement

-Patricia Rowan is a health services researcher with expertise in qualitative research methods, quality measurement and improvement, and long-term services and supports.
-Her areas of research include quality measurement in Medicaid and CHIP, technical assistance for quality reporting, and qualitative program evaluations.
+Patricia Rowan is a senior health services researcher with expertise in qualitative research methods, quality measurement and improvement, and long-term services and supports.
+Her areas of research include quality measurement in Medicaid and Medicare, technical assistance for quality reporting, and qualitative program evaluations.

 Before joining Mathematica in 2019, Rowan spent eight years at Abt Associates.
 She holds an M.P.P. from Duke University Sanford School of Public Policy.

 Assessing Connecticut’s Preparedness and Response to COVID-19 in Long Term Care Facilities

 To Help Long-Term Care Residents, Connecticut Should Focus on Reducing Community Spread and Addressing Psychosocial Impacts

 Mathematica has released a final report assessing the COVID-19 outbreak in long-term care (LTC) facilities in Connecticut.
 The report recommends ways to help the state and LTC facilities prevent future infectious disease outbreaks.

 Mathematica Releases Interim Report for Connecticut’s COVID-19 Response in Long-Term Care Facilities